What They Do: Survey researchers design and conduct surveys and analyze data.

 The median annual wages for survey researchers in the top industries in which they work are as follows:

-Employment of survey researchers is projected to show little or no change over the next ten years.
+Employment of survey researchers is projected to grow 4 percent over the next ten years, slower than the average for all occupations.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.